karthikmayil/karthikmayil.github.io/_pages/about.md

   - /about.html
 ---

-# About

 I am a graduate student in the [Chemical Engineering Department at Columbia University](https://cheme.columbia.edu/) working in the [Electrochemical Enginering Lab](https://electrochem-lab.cheme.columbia.edu/).
-My research is in augmenting mathematical models with statistics to better understand physical phenomena limiting batteries.
+My research involves augmenting mathematical models with statistics to better understand the physical phenomena limiting performance of electrochemical systems.